FC Barcelona Rugby League

-Futbol Club Barcelona Rugby Lliga are the rugby league extension of the FC Barcelona association football club's sporting family, based in Barcelona, Catalonia.
-They won the Catalonia's Cup in 2008 and now play in the Catalan Rugby League Championship, the premier rugby league tournament in Catalonia, after being admitted into the competition in 2010.
+Futbol Club Barcelona Rugby Lliga were the rugby league extension of the FC Barcelona association football club's sporting family, based in Barcelona, Catalonia.
+They won the Catalonia's Cup in 2008 and joined the Catalan Rugby League Championship in 2010.
 The sports club's president is Joan Laporta.

 History

 2008

 FC Barcelona's sporting club expanded into rugby league in 2008, after having teams in rugby union, basketball, team handball, futsal, track and field athletics, roller hockey and ice hockey already established in Spanish sport.
-Like the football team and other sporting expansions from FC Barcelona, their kit manufacturers are Nike.
 The club played and won the inaugural Catalonia Cup, a competition featuring developing teams in the region that took place in April 2008 with 3 teams: FC Barcelona, Aligots de Girona and Nord-Català.
 Barcelona won their first ever competitive rugby league game in their history against Girona Buzzard by 22 points to 20.
 They then defeated Roussillon 24-4 to win the triangular tournament.